 Quilt frontAs I pieced, sandwiched, ripped out, and quilted, I had a lot of time to think; I decided to list, in no particular order, a few things I learned in the making of this quilt.

 I learned not to be so hard on myself.
 This I learned this from other quilters, who are the kindest people in the world.
 They will compliment your strong points and call your mistakes "quirks".

 I was obsessed with making my points perfect - always a nice goal, but I'm not entering my quilt in a contest.
 When I looked closely, I noticed that several of the quilts I admired on others' blogs were not perfect - imagine that!
 And my free motion quilting is obviously that of a beginner.
 This bothered me terribly at first, and I ripped out many swirls.
-I finally let it go, relaxed, and my quilting, although still not perfect, is improved.
+I finally let it go, relaxed, and my quilting improved.

 I learned the value of choosing the appropriate thread for quilting.
 I thought just any old thread would do and chose an off-white color to quilt.
 I learned quickly that off-white was way too pronounced on the red of the sashing; something more subtle would have looked much better.
 (And disguised my beginner quilting.)

 I learned that even though I may not be a great at free motion quilting, I am good at piecing and binding.
 I love piecing; it gives me a chance to appreciate each block, cherish the fabric, and find joy in composition and symmetry.

 crazy mom quilts.
 Once I started hand-stitching the binding on the back of the quilt, I fell into a rhythm and did my best work, using my skill at making the stitches invisible.

 This gift box purchased at Joann fabric store is a perfect container for this Christmas quilt.

 Choosing a name for the quilt was fun, and I finally decided on "Tweet Noel".